isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 category includes the various categories defined in LeMaitre et al.
 (2002) based on the mafic mineralogy, but apparently not subdivided based on the quartz/feldspathoid content.
+- Gabbroid that has a plagioclase to total feldspar ratio greater than 0.9 in the QAPF fraction.
+Includes QAPF fields 10*, 10, and 10'.
+This category includes the various categories defined in LeMaitre et al.
+(2002) based on the mafic mineralogy, but apparently not subdivided based on the quartz/feldspathoid content.

 - **Source:**
 LeMaitre et al. 2002